-- The water district is working on right-of-way acquisitions necessary for project construction.
-The water district anticipates to complete the right-of-way acquisition as well as encroachment permits and temporary construction easements from Caltrans and City of Milpitas by January 2019.
+- Valley Water is working on right-of-way acquisitions necessary for project construction.
+Valley Water anticipates completing the right-of-way acquisition as well as encroachment permits and temporary construction easements from Caltrans and City of Milpitas by late 2020.

-- The Environmental Impact Report (EIR) for the Lower Penitencia Creek Improvements Project is final and available under the reports and documents.
+- The Environmental Impact Report (EIR) for the Lower Penitencia Creek Improvements Project is final and available for viewing under Reports and Documents.

 Lower Penitencia Creek Improvements Project - Final Environmental Impact Report (November 2017)

 Valley Water held public meetings to obtain input on the alternatives and EIR

 Project alternatives presented to the community in 2014:

 - Responses to questions raised at June 2014 community meeting [PDF]